Cup-and-Ring Stone: OS Grid Reference – SD 97300 42625

 Getting Here

 This Stone is situated on Old Lane, Cowling, North Yorkshire.
-To get here coming from Crosshills, you come straight through the village and past the shops .
-About 250 yards after the shops you will come to a sharp left hand bend, as you have gone round this corner you will see a sign pointing to Oakworth (Old Lane).
-You need to turn left here (up by the cemetery) and continue for about half a mile up that lane till you come to a sharp left hand bend.
-Once you have gone round that left hand bend you will see a driveway on the right, the stone is situated opposite in the gateway.
-Hope you can find it and enjoy it like i do every time i pass it.
+To get here coming from Crosshills, you come straight through the village and past the shops.
+About 250 yards after the shops you will come to a sharp left hand bend, and once you have gone round this corner you will see a sign pointing to Oakworth (Old Lane).
+You need to turn left here (up by the cemetery) and continue for about half a mile up that lane until you come to a sharp left-hand bend.
+Once you have gone round that left-hand bend you will see a driveway on the right, the stone is situated opposite, in the gateway.
+Hope you can find it and enjoy it like I do every time I pass it.

 Archaeology & History

-I’ve driven past this stone most days and never noticed the markings, then one particular day the weather was a bit miserable but the lighting was just right to illuminate this little gem.
-Was this lump of rock a standing stone or have modern day folk took advantage and moved it here to be used as a gatepost?
+I’ve driven past this stone many times, almost every day and never previously noticed any markings.
+Then, one particular day, the weather was a bit miserable but the lighting was just right to illuminate this little gem.
+Was this lump of rock a standing stone, or have modern day folk took advantage and moved it here to be used as a gatepost?
 I don’t think we ever will know.

 © Chris Swales, The Northern Antiquarian